SHUBHAMspy/react-learning/readme.md

   The ref is used to return a reference to the element.
 They should be avoided in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.

+# Lifecycle in react
+Every component in react has a lifecycle that it goes through.
+Based on this React has categorized the lifecycle of a component into 3 different phases:
+1. Mounting
+2. Updating
+3. Unmounting

+Mounting: Mounting means to put elements into the DOM that involves creating and putting it into the DOM.
+Mounting phase uses 4 methods to mount a component namely:
+1. constructor() : It is called when the component is initiated and it is the best place to initialize our state.
+It takes props as argument and starts by calling super(props)
+2. getDerivedStateFromProps(): It is called right before rendering the element in the dom.It takes props and state as an argument and returns an derived or updated state.
+3. render(): It is the only compulsory method required by react.It is responsible for rendering our JSX to DOM.
+4. componentDidMount() : This method is called after the component is rendered .
+It is also used to fetch external data through api

+2. Updating Phase: This is the second phase of the react component lifecycle.
+A component is updated when there is change in state and props .While updating components react calls these 5 methods inorder namely:
+1. getDerivedStateFromProps()
+2. shouldComponentUpdate(): It is used when you want your state or props to be updated or not basically it checks that rendering should happen or not.It is used for optimization purposes.
+It returns a boolean value .
+3. render()
+4. getSnapshotBeforeUpdate(): It is called right before updating the DOM.It has access to state and props before the update so that you can check what is the value of state and props right before update.
+5. componentDidUpdate(): It is caled after the component has updated in the dom .It is the best place in updating the dom in response to the change of props and state.

+3. Unmounting: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the dom.
+It has only one method:
+    1. componentWillUnmount():  It is used for cleanup actions like cancelling api calls , removing subcriptions and timers.
+You cannot use setstate here as the component gets unmounted and no re-rendering will happen.